Dress Code

 Shirts worn beneath uniform shirts are limited to the following:

-- Bishop Amat Sweatshirts and Logo Jackets: These items are sold through the school student store and may be purchased at any time during the school year.
-All sweatshirts must be worn with a uniform shirt underneath.
+1. ONLY Bishop Amat sweatshirts and jackets purchased through the Student Store.
+All Amat sweatshirts and jackets must be worn with a uniform shirt underneath.
 Sweatshirts must be worn over the uniform shirt, sweater or vest.

-- Bishop Amat Team/Group/ Letterman Jackets and Sweaters: These items may be purchased through an individual team/group after approval is given by the Vice Principal.
+2. ONLY Bishop Amat Team/Group or Letterman Jackets/Sweaters purchased through an individual team/group after approval is given by the Vice Principal.
 These items must be clearly marked with the school name and team name.
 Acceptable colors are royal blue, navy, yellow/gold, white and gray.
+Amat team/group jackets worn cannot exceed the length of uniform skirt, skort or shorts.

-When weather conditions call for additional outerwear while outdoors, students may wear coats/jackets provided selections meet the following criteria:
+When weather conditions call for additional outerwear while outdoors, students may wear non-Amat coats/jackets over their Amat apparel provided selections meet the following criteria:

 Belts